Search

 The Ant Bully

 • The Ant Bully, Lucas, learns about the value of not picking on those smaller than him.
-Additionally, when we work together to protect each other, we become better versions of ourselves.
+This pro-life movie also conveys that when we work together to protect each other, we become better versions of ourselves.

 Daddy Daycare

 • A comedy that shows caring for kids is even better than a high-powered career.
-It’s especially good to see fathers and mothers making sacrifices for the good of their children.
+It’s especially influential to see fathers and mothers making sacrifices for the good of their children.

 Cruella

-• It is an accidental pro-life message, for sure.
-Yet, two people chose to protect the child, Cruella, from death.
+• It is an accidental pro-life movie where two people choose to protect the child, Cruella, from death.
 This sacrifice on their part is seen as praiseworthy.
 Even the famously evil Cruella acknowledges her love for the woman who saved her.

 Anne Frank: The Diary of a Young Girl by Anne Frank